Baseflow/full-stack-on-rust/01-workspaces/README.md

 Workspaces can be used to split your project into multiple projects/artifacts.

-In lots of projects, there is a often shared functionality across the entire project.
+In lots of projects, there is often shared functionality across the entire project.

-Rather then duplicating code, you can create a workspace with multiple projects and share functionality across that workspace.
+Rather than duplicating code, you can create a workspace with multiple projects and share functionality across that workspace.

 ## Example

 Let's say we want to create a client-server application (a Todo app).
 There is an interface definition shared by the client and the server application.

-Imagina the following `Cargo.toml` file.
+Imagine the following `Cargo.toml` file.
 #### **`Cargo.toml`**
 ```yaml
 [workspace]